MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 #### CPP

-Contribution rates for both employers and employees for 2021 is 5.45%.
-The following changes are in effect for CPP for 2021:
+Contribution rates for both employers and employees for 2022 is 5.70%.
+The following changes are in effect for CPP for 2022:

-- The maximum pensionable earnings amount will be updated to \$61,600, from \$58,700.
+- The maximum pensionable earnings amount will be updated to \$64,900, from \$61,600.

 - The basic exemption remains unchanged at \$3,500.

-- The maximum contribution amount for the year increases to \$3,166.45, from \$2,898.00.
+- The maximum contribution amount for the year increases to \$3,499.80, from \$3,166.45.

 #### EI for non-Quebec employees

-- The EI Maximum Annual Insurable Earnings amount increases to \$56,300, from \$54,200.
+- The EI Maximum Annual Insurable Earnings amount increases to \$60,300, from \$56,300.

-- The EI premium amount will be 1.58%.
-The EI maximum annual premium amount will be \$889.54 from \$856.36.
+- The EI premium amount remains at 1.58%.
+The EI maximum annual premium amount will be \$952.74 from \$889.54

 - The EI Employer Premium Rate amount will change to 2.212%.
 The employer EI premium is set using the Employer EI Factor field in the Payroll Employer Number Setup – Canada window (Tools \>\> Setup \>\> Payroll-Canada \>\> Employer).
 This factor must be set to 1.4 to meet the official EI Employer Premium.

 #### EI for Quebec employees

-- The EI maximum annual insurable earnings amount increases to \$56,300, from \$54,200.
+- The EI maximum annual insurable earnings amount increases to \$60,300 from \$56,300.

-- The EI (Quebec) Premium Rate amount decreases to 1.18%, from 1.20%.
+- The EI (Quebec) Premium Rate amount increases to 1.20%, from 1.18%.

-- The maximum annual premium amount is \664.34, from \$650.40.
+- The maximum annual premium amount is \$723.60, from \$664.34.

 > [!NOTE]
-> To make it easier to determine CPP and EI maximums between running a payroll in a new year (2021 maximums) and printing T4's from prior years (2020 maximum), two constants are created each with the year maximum in place.
+> To make it easier to determine CPP and EI maximums between running a payroll in a new year (2022 maximums) and printing T4's from prior years (2021 maximum), two constants are created each with the year maximum in place.
 >
 > Example:
-> Constant 1 2020 Maximum
+> Constant 1 2022 Maximum
 > Constant 2 2021 Maximum

-To determine when you run a 2021 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
+To determine when you run a 2022 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
-As an example for the 2021 year numbers if you are using the "lower" value of $12,421.00 when you run 2021 payroll the 2020 maximum will be in place.
-The system expects the amount of $13,808 for Federal Basic personal Amount in the control and then it will pull the 2021 maximum.
+The system expects the amount of $14,398 for Federal Basic personal Amount in the control and then it will pull the 2022 maximum.

 If you notice when you run payroll that the CPP is off compared to PDOC and is not calculating the correct amount based on yearly rate.
 Verify the Payroll Control Frequency window (Tools \>\> Setup \>\> Payroll-Canada \>\> Control click Frequency button)and make sure the pay periods are setup for the per year option.
 For example in year 2020 you may have set it to 26 pay periods, but this did not get changed and it should be 26/27 pay periods for year 2021 this will cause CPP to calculate incorrectly until you update it for the new year.

 #### QPIP

-- The QPIP Maximum Annual Insurable Earnings amount increases to \$83,500, from \$78,500.
+- The QPIP Maximum Annual Insurable Earnings amount increases to \$88,000, from \$83,500.

-- The Premium Rate amount is 0.494%.
+- The Premium Rate amount remains at 0.494%.

-- The Max Premium is \$412.49 from \$387.79.
+- The Max Premium is \$434.72 from \$412.49.

-- The Employer Premium Rate is 0.692%.
-The maximum employer amount will change to \$577.82 from \$543.22.
+- The Employer Premium Rate remains at 0.692%.
+The maximum employer amount will change to \$608.96 from \$577.82.

 ### Federal tax rates and income thresholds

-Effective January 1, 2021 the federal tax rate is unchanged.
+Effective January 1, 2022 the federal tax rate is unchanged.
 The federal index factor is 1.010.
 The income thresholds are revised as follows.

 ![income thresholds](media/FED2021.JPG)